-We now consider $2 \times 2$ MIMO systems with L = 2 and L = 4 using the 4-state $[5, 7]8$ and $[5, 5, 7, 7]8$ convolutional codes, concatenated with the optimal $2 \times 2$ linear dispersive modulator suggested in [37].
-In this example, the channel coherence time is T = 32 channel uses and the mapper over Q is set to 4QAM.
-In this case, the bounded-distance ARQ decoder in (30) also becomes impractical, and we therefore resort to sub-optimal iterative error detection and decoding schemes.
+We now consider $2 \times 2$ MIMO systems with L = 2 and L = 4using the four-state $[5,7]8$ and $[5,5,7,7]8$ convolutional codes, concatenated with the optimal $2 \times 2$ linear dispersive modulator suggested in [15].
+In this example, the channel coherence time is T = 32 channel uses and the mapper over Q is set to 4-quadrature amplitude modulation (4QAM).
+In this case, the bounded-distance ARQ decoder in (30) also becomes impractical, and we, therefore, resort to suboptimal iterative error detection and decoding schemes.
 As a benchmark, we consider an iterative scheme based on the full-complexity APP detector, recursively exchanging code symbol extrinsics with an outer APP decoder, thus generating estimates of the information sequence.
 Applying the max-log APP detector in place of the full-complexity APP detector provides a low-complexity alternative.
 For the examples considered here, the full-complexity iterative decoder is roughly twice as complex as the max-log APP alternative.
-For the full-complexity iterative decoder, we only consider PED as the target benchmark, while for the max-log APP based iterative decoder we consider PED, as well as a non-ideal error detection scheme.
-At each ARQ round, we run the accumulated received signal through six iterations of the respective iterative detection and decoding algorithms before examining the decoder output.
+For the full-complexity iterative decoder, we only consider PED as the target benchmark, while for the max-log APP-based